leangjia/blender_docs/trunk/blender_docs/manual/getting_started/installing/index.rst

 .. note::

-   Blender doesn't have a built in updating system.
+   Blender doesn't have a built-in updating system.
 This means you will need to update Blender yourself by following the upgrade steps described in the sections below.

 .. toctree::